xTheCapitalDx/RunAsTI-v2/README.txt

 -Enhanced with new features and support for additional file types.
 -Maintains the core PowerShell implementation from AveYo's iterations - it works well and is very effective.
 -This is the DEFINITIVE version of this utility - this is the one you SHOULD be using!
 Other versions are less refined.
+-AV's such as Windows Defender may or may not flag this utility, in which case it is a false positive.
+RunAsTI v2 does not do anything harmful - it contains obfuscated code to evade detection so that it can successfully grant trustedinstaller privileges to the user.
+It also utilizes several "tricks" to work.
+This is necessary for the utility to function properly.

 Installation: